pbrogan12/chem/Chapter-2.md

 ---

-> A histogram - is agraph consisting of bars of equal width drawn adjacent to each other (unless there are gaps in the data).
+> A histogram - is a graph consisting of bars of equal width drawn adjacent to each other (unless there are gaps in the data).
 The horizontal scale represents classes of quantitative data values and the vertical scale represents frequencies.
 The heights of the bars correspond to the frequency values.

 ---

-> A relative frequency histogram has the same shape and horizontal scale as a histogram, but the veritcal scale uses relative frequencies (as percentages or proportions) instead of actual frequencies.
+> A relative frequency histogram has the same shape and horizontal scale as a histogram, but the vertical scale uses relative frequencies (as percentages or proportions) instead of actual frequencies.

 ---